cepxeo/PocketSIEM/README.md

 * Powershell agent parses successful and invalid logon attempts and some types of the Sysmon events (check collector.ps1 for details)
 * Sends the data to the API over HTTPS
-* API accepts logs via POST and visualise via GET based on the event type with the host filtering and appropriate date range
+* API accepts logs via POST and visualizes via GET based on the event type with the host filtering and appropriate date range
+* Created process logs are checked against known evil patterns and an alert is generated on match

 #### GET requests supported: